simp/simp-doc/docs/getting_started_guide/Installing_SIMP_using_r10k.rst

   SIMP also moves the location of the ssh authorized_keys file to ``/etc/ssh/local_keys/%u``, so copy it there bofore logging out.

-Moving On From Here
-^^^^^^^^^^^^^^^^^^^

-SIMP ships with 'scenarios', which are essentially pre-bundled groups of modules that profile nodes for various tasks.
-See the :ref:`Classification and Data` documentation for more information.
-Depending on the function of your production environment, and your choice of scenario, you will want to populate Hiera with required parameters.
-See :ref:`Initial_Configuration` for a list of base parameters and their description.

 Notes About SIMP Infrastructure
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^